How Much Do GPs Earn in Australia? Salary vs Billings

 Why billings and take-home are so different

 A GP can bill well over $400,000 a year and still declare a taxable income around the figures above.
-The gap is structural:
+The gap is structural — starting from gross billings, three things come off in order:

 So "GP earnings" depends entirely on which number you mean: gross billings, taxable income, or after-tax take-home.
 To see all three on your own inputs — consulting days, bulk-bill versus private, procedures, service-fee split — build your week in the GP billings calculator.